mesosphere/dcos-docs-site/pages/services/kubernetes/2.1.0-1.12.3/getting-started/setting-up/index.md

 <!-- *** NEED some validation here. -->

-1. <strong>Moreover, if the [TLS certificate](/services/kubernetes/2.1.0-1.12.3/operations/connecting-clients/) used by DC/OS is not trusted in your case, you can run the following command to disable TLS verification for the purposes of completing this tutorial:</strong>
+3. **Moreover, if the [TLS certificate](/services/kubernetes/2.1.0-1.12.3/operations/connecting-clients/) used by DC/OS is not trusted in your case, you can run the following command to disable TLS verification for the purposes of completing this tutorial:**

     ```bash
     dcos config set core.ssl_verify false
     ```
 <!-- *** NEED some validation here. -->

-1. <strong>To verify that the cluster is connected, or if there was a change to `https`, setup the cluster again, making sure to insert the actual URL of your cluster</strong>:
+4. **To verify that the cluster is connected, or if there was a change to `https`, setup the cluster again, making sure to insert the actual URL of your cluster**:

     ```bash
     dcos cluster setup <cluster-url>